tentone/geo-three/README.md

 ### Usage

-- To add the library to your project get the library trough NPM alongside with three.js and use it as a ES module.
+- To add the library to your project get the library through NPM alongside with three.js and use it as a ES module.
 - You can also include the library directly in you webpage but ensure first that THREE is available globally.

 ```javascript